+TIG and MIG:

-TIG and MIG As variants of electric welding, similar comments will apply.
-They are both applicable in certain situations but the use of mild steel as a filler wire should be avoided in favour of noncorrodible wires of nickel or bronze.
+As variants of electric welding, similar comments will apply.
+They are both applicable in certain situations but the use of mild steel as a filler wire should be avoided in favour of non-corrodible wires of nickel or bronze.
+WROUGHT IRON BILLET: Part of the process of forming the material, today this is normally 2 or 3 inch diameter lengths of bars, which can be used under a power hammer or heated and rolled down to bars.

-WROUGHT IRON BILLET

-The rough block used as the starting point for hot rolling or forging, normally 2 or 3 inch diameter bars, some two to three feet in length.